pharo-open-documentation/pharo-wiki/General/GithubActions.md

 ```

-Note that this can be done in addition of other targets:
+Note that this can be done by addition of other targets:

 ```yml
 on: